bootstrap-vue/bootstrap-vue/src/directives/toggle/README.md

 ## Directive syntax and usage

 The directive is applied to the element or component that triggers the visibility of hte target.
-The target component can be sepcified (via ID) as either a directive modifier(s) or as a string passed to as the directive value:
+The target component can be specified (via ID) as either a directive modifier(s) or as a string passed to as the directive value:

 - `v-b-toggle.my-collapse` - the directive modifier (multiple targets allowed)